-Nailhead: what did Buick do to deserve that less than flattering name for its legendary V8 engine from the mid-fifties to the mid sixties?
-Hemi-head; even flat head are much more lyrical.
+(first posted 3/20/2011.
+Updated 1/5/2021) Nailhead: what did Buick do to deserve that less than flattering name for its legendary V8 engine from the mid-fifties to the mid sixties?
+Hemi-head; even flathead are much more lyrical.
 For those not familiar with Buick’s unusual valve arrangement, we’ll do a primer on that, as well as touch on its brief glory days on the drag strip.
-But for those already enlightened on the subject, I offer something more: the source and possible explanation of its unusual valve arrangement.
+But for those already enlightened on the subject, I offer something more: the source and likely explanation of its unusual valve arrangement.

 Here’s a nice cutaway of the Buick nailhead engine.
 What instantly stands out is the unusual arrangement of the valves and valve train, in that they hang vertically in a pent-head or almost hemi-head combustion chamber.
 We’ll discuss the origins of this later, but note how tortured the exhaust port is, having to make an almost 180 degree bend right behind its valve.

-Just for comparison sake, here’s a cross section of a more typical V8 (AMC).
-The valves have a mild angle in relation to the head, creating a more typical “wedge head” combustion chamber.
+Just for comparison sake, here’s a cross section of the Cadillac V8 that preceded the Buick by two years.
+The bigger valves have a mild angle in relation to the head, creating a more typical wedge head combustion chamber.
+The ports are bigger and smoother, especially the exhaust.
 Perhaps the most obvious thing about the Buick nailhead is that its arrangement demands very small valves, which seems antithetical to the whole concept of the modern V8 in the first place.

-And small they were, hence the “nail head” moniker.
+Small they were, hence the “nail head” moniker.
 The early engines had a 1.75″ intake and a 1.25″ exhaust valve, puny even for the mid fifties.
-Even the legendary Wildcat 401 from the mid sixties had only a 1.875″ intake and a 1.5″ exhaust; both substantially smaller than the much smaller Chevy engine.
+Even the legendary Wildcat 401 from the mid sixties had only a 1.875″ intake and a 1.5″ exhaust; both substantially smaller than the much smaller Chevy V8 engine.

 The explanation generally given is that Buick was focusing on torque rather than maximum breathing at high rpm.
 And the Buick engines delivered that in spades, typically with more than one ft. lb. per cubic inch, a very respectable output indeed.
 In the sixties, Buick labeled and advertised their engines on their torque output, not the horsepower, which can be confusing.
 This Wildcat 445 is a 401 from a 1966 Skylark GS with 325 hp.